 Why you should listen

-Raffaello D'Andrea combines academics, business and the arts to explore the capabilities of autonomous systems.
-As part of his research as professor of dynamic systems and control at the Swiss federal institute of technology, he and his collaborators created works such as the self-destructing, self-assembling Robotic Chair, and designed a system that allowed quadrirotor drones to construct a 6-meter tower, brick by brick.
+Raffaello D'Andrea combines academics, business, and the arts to explore the capabilities of autonomous systems.
+As part of his research as professor of dynamic systems and control at the Swiss Federal Institute of Technology (ETH Zürich), he and his collaborators enchant viewers with works like the self-destructing, self-assembling Robotic Chair, or the Balancing Cube that can perch itself on its corners.

 What others say